joanacarneiro/dev-happiness-index/README.md

 #### Docker at MacOs

-In case docker command is not recognized, for example getting "zsh: command not found: docker" at some point, then add Docker to your path by edditing file ~/.zprofile, and add to it the line:
+In case docker command is not recognized, for example getting "zsh: command not found: docker" at some point, then add Docker to your path by editing file ~/.zprofile, and add to it the line:

 ```bash
 # Add Docker Desktop for Mac (docker)